marcmajcher/110121-phase2-practice-challenge-cast-bill/README.md

 All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; however, if your finished product has some styling issues, don't worry too much about it.

-## Bonus Deliverables

-As a user, I should be able to:

-- Persist the cast info to the database by POSTing or PATCHing to the `/bills` endpoint, and DELETEing from the `/bills/:id` endpoint.
-- Choose if I want to cast a Bill into my movie or just see thier data.
-Clicking on the card should instead display a show view (`billspecs`) for that actor, which should replace `BillCollection`. billspecs should have two buttons: one to go back to the list view and another to cast that actor.
-- Sort actors by their health, salary, or rating.
-For this, create a new component, `SortBar`.